tehmou/jsFacer/README.md

         canFly: "boolean"
     };

-This will match an object that has properties quack, color and canFly, of corresponding types function, string and boolean.
+This will match any object that has properties quack, color and canFly, of corresponding types function, string and boolean.

 ### Checking against an interface